raganwald/raganwald.github.com/_posts/2016-04-22-genuine-javascript-sieve-of-eratosthenes.md

 Althea chafed at Ben's style of going through all the preliminaries before getting to the main business.
 It was very *academic*, but not the most effective way to communicate how code is written and what it does.

-Ben continued "With these in hand, we can write our sieve in the new way.
+Ben continued "With these in hand, I could write the sieve in the new way.
 As we collect primes, we create a list of composite numbers by collecting the multiples of each primes, starting with the prime squared.
 So for two, our composites are `4, 6, 8, 10, 12, 14, 16, 18, 20, 22, 24, ...`.
 For three, they're `9, 12, 15, 18, 21, 24, ...`, and for five they're `25, 30, 35, 40, 45, ...`."

 ```javascript
 function * multiplesOf (startingWith, n) {